PipeKeys, PipeKeysC, and PipeKeysB

 A: I've added an additional dedicated touch area for the regulators, immediately above the lowest two white keys as shown in the following image (the outlines are just for reference).
 Both the low C/C# keys or the regulator zones can be used to play the regulators:

-Location of alternative regulator touch zones:
+Location of alternative regulator touch zones on the iPhone/iPod Touch versions

 PipeKeys Alternative Regulator Touch Zones